-I went with a clean, minimalist design, and every template comes in a full-color AND black-and-white version to suit your preference.
+I went with a clean, minimalist design, and every template comes in color AND black-and-white versions to suit your preference.
 I even have a tracker for kids and students in school.

 What is a reading tracker template?